End-to-End Optimization of LLM-Driven Multi-Agent Search Systems via Heterogeneous-Group-Based Reinforcement Learning

-\subsection{\acrfull{grpo}}
+\subsection{\acrlong{grpo}}

-Compared with \gls{ppo}, instead of relying on a Critic model to conduct advantage evaluation, \gls{grpo} directly uses the within-group relative rewards as the basis for advantage evaluation.
-Specifically, for an input question $q$, \gls{grpo} will sample a group of $G$ responses $\{o_i\}_{i = 1}^G$.
-Thus, the advantage of the $i$-th response (shared across all time steps or only applied to the last time step) can be calculated as:
+Compared with \gls{ppo}, \gls{grpo} dispenses with an explicit critic and instead computes advantages directly from within-group relative rewards.
+Specifically, for an input question $q$, \gls{grpo} samples a group of $G$ responses $\{o_i\}_{i = 1}^G$.
+The advantage of the $i$-th response (shared across all time steps or applied only to the last time step) is then calculated as: